odoo/documentation/content/applications/finance/fiscal_localizations/india.rst

 E-Way bill cancellation
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you want to cancel an E-Way bill, go to the :guilabel:`E-Way bill` tab of the related invoice and
+If you want to cancel an E-Way bill, go to the :guilabel:`E-Way bill` tab of the related
-fill out the :guilabel:`Cancel reason` and :guilabel:`Cancel remarks` fields.
-Then, click
+invoice/bill and fill out the :guilabel:`Cancel reason` and :guilabel:`Cancel remarks` fields.
+Then,
-:guilabel:`Request EDI Cancellation`.
+click :guilabel:`Request EDI Cancellation`.

 .. important::
    Doing so cancels both the :ref:`e-Invoice <india/e-invoicing>` (if applicable) and the